 It involves children developing their own questions and following the process of 5E’s:

 These touchstones help with finding answers and creating solutions to questions.
 This is a highly relevant expression of the scientific process – developing a hypothesis, creating a method to test the hypothesis, collecting results, and determining whether the results prove or disprove the hypothesis.

-STEAM learning also takes it a step further in encouraging the use of experimental learning to truly understand the content of what children are discovering.
+STEAM learning also takes it a step further in developing critical thinkers by encouraging the use of experimental learning to truly understand the content of what children are discovering.
 The Arts involve expression, communication, creativity and imagination, which open pathways to creativity (innovation), understanding of ethics, rhetoric and appreciation of aesthetics.
 All in all, children will design and run projects with the guidance of an educator in order to come to informed answers to their questions about the world.

 Why is STEAM important in EARLY EDUCATION?

 Evidence tells us that a person’s life successes, awareness of their place in the world, health and emotional wellbeing, have their roots in early childhood.